editorconfig/editorconfig-notepad-plus-plus/README.md

 ### Install from the Binary Package

-1. Download the binary package from [the download section][download].
+1. Download the binary package from
+    [the SourceForge downloads page][download].

 2. Extract the compressed archive and copy the corresponding dll into your Notepad++ plugin directory(the unicode dll if your Notepad++ version is